Hello and welcome to The Travel Palate! I'm Nikole and I obsess about food so you don't have to.

-When I was around 7, we settled in El Paso, Texas, a town that sits along the Rio Grande on the frontera or border with Mexico.
-Delicious Mexican food dominates, but the large Army base and international business makes it a bit of a melting pot.
+When I was around 7, we settled in the southwest in a town that sits along the Rio Grande on the frontera or border with Mexico.
+I grew up eating authentic Mexican food, border style Tex Mex, as lot of New Mexican green chili!

 Being bi-racial and growing up in a culturally diverse part of the US has certainly inspired a love for unique flavors and a curiosity of global cuisine.